sandromancuso/cleancoders_openchat_webclient/README.md

 To install the project dependencies you need to use `yarn install`.

-If you are in mac, additionaly run `brew install watchman`.
+If you are in mac, additionaly run `brew install watchman` to be able to use a watcher in the tests.

 ## Environments

 You have the environment variables on `.env`, you can change them to suit your needs.

+If you need more environments, [check the documentation](https://github.com/facebook/create-react-app/blob/next/packages/react-scripts/template/README.md#what-other-env-files-can-be-used).

 ## Development server

-Run `yarn start` for a dev server.
+Run `yarn start` for a development server.

 ## Running unit tests

 Run `yarn test` to execute every test.

 Run `yarn unit` to execute unit tests.

 Run `yarn integration` to execute integration tests.

 ## Linting